Varun-V87/Semiconductor-Packaging/README.md

 Semiconductor packaging is the process of transforming fragile silicon dies into durable, functional components that power real-world electronics.
 This document explores **why packaging is essential** and how it connects the foundry to final product.

 The key functions of a semiconductor package are:
-1. **Protection** - It safeguards the chip from external damage like physical impacts, humidity, corrosion, contaminants, chemicals, and electrostatic discharge (ESD).
+- **1. Protection**: Shields silicon die from mechanical, thermal, and chemical threats.
-2. **Electrical connectivity** - It provides a way for the chip to communicate with the outside world through leads, which can be pins, balls, or lands.
+- **2. Electrical Bridging**: Routes signals between silicon and PCB.
-3. **Mechanical support and connection** - It holds the chip securely in place and connects it to the rest of the system.
+- **3. Thermal Management**: Transfers heat away from the die.
-4. **Thermal dissipation** - It helps transfer heat away from the chip to keep it running at safe temperatures.
+- **4. Mechanical Integrity**: Provides physical support during system integration.

-### 1.a - Introduction To Semiconductor Packaging And Industry Overview
+### 1.A - Introduction To Semiconductor Packaging And Industry Overview
 <br>

 | ![Semiconductor_Packaging](Mod-1/Mod-1/Mod-1.2.png) |